 Here is Vivian Rose Bowman after 18 hours of labor (measured from insertion of first induction pill to time of birth) including 2 intense hours of pushing.
-Here is Theodore Scott Bowman after 22 hours of labor including several pushing attempts before pushing for half hour.
-(I forgot how clear his skin was)

 ~~~